 Clinical work begins in the Psychological Services Center or PSC, which is the department’s in-house clinic.
 During the first year students merely sit it and observe supervision team meetings, but beginning the second year students begin seeing clients at the PSC and various clinical practicum placements.
 Supervision teams are led by members of the clinical faculty.
 Supervision teams are structured so that there is a mix of junior, intermediate, and more senior students in terms of their clinical experiences.
 This structure also provides opportunities for more experienced students to provide peer supervision for more junior clinicians.
 Students serve as direct providers of mental health services to clients, both assessment and therapy services.
 A specialty team staffs the Psychological Assessment Clinic, providing students with intensive supervised training in comprehensive psychological assessment and report-writing.

 As students develop proficiency in their clinical work at the PSC, they are placed in a variety of practicum settings at increasing levels of independence under the supervision of agency professional staff members.
-During the past two years, students have been placed at North Mississippi Regional Center in Oxford (for individuals with developmental/intellectual disabilities), Baptist Children’s Village (residential and non-residential services for children), world-famous St. Jude Children’s Research Hospital in Memphis (research-intensive placement), the Baddour Center (for adults with intellectual disabilities), Communicare (therapy-intensive community mental health center), the University Counseling Center, Stonewater Adolescent Recovery Center (adolescent substance use treatment program), and Haven House (residential drug and alcohol treatment program), Oxford Pediatric Group (outpatient pediatric medical clinic), the UM Law School (as wellness counselor for current law school students), Cardinal Consulting (assessment and intervention primarily of autism spectrum disorder), and BADD (Behavior, Attention, and Developmental Disabilities Consultants; assessment and behavioral therapy clinic for children).
+During the past two years, students have been placed at North Mississippi Regional Center in Oxford (residential facility for individuals with developmental/intellectual disabilities), Baptist Children’s Village (residential and non-residential services for children), world-famous St. Jude Children’s Research Hospital in Memphis (research-intensive placement), the Baddour Center (residential facility for adults with intellectual disabilities), Communicare (therapy-intensive community mental health center), the University Counseling Center, Stonewater Adolescent Recovery Center (adolescent substance use treatment program), Haven House (residential drug and alcohol treatment program), Oxford Pediatric Group (outpatient pediatric medical clinic), the UM Law School (as wellness counselor for current law school students), Cardinal Consulting (assessment and intervention primarily of autism spectrum disorder), and BADD (Behavior, Attention, and Developmental Disabilities Consultants; assessment and behavioral therapy clinic for children).
 More details about these sites can be found here.
 Additional practicum placements include administrative positions within the PSC and Psychological Assessment Clinic, as well as teaching positions (often as instructor of record for an undergraduate course) for those with academic career aspirations.